leanprover-community/mathlib3/docs/tactics.md

 * `#lint_all`: check all declarations in the environment (the current file and all imported files)

-Four linters are provided by default:
+Five linters are run by default:
 1. `unused_arguments` checks for unused arguments in declarations
 2. `def_lemma` checks whether a declaration is incorrectly marked as a def/lemma
 3. `dup_namespce` checks whether a namespace is duplicated in the name of a declaration
 4. `illegal_constant` checks whether ≥/> is used in the declaration
+5. `doc_blame` checks for missing doc strings on definitions and constants.

+A sixth linter, `doc_blame_thm`, checks for missing doc strings on lemmas and theorems.
+This is not run by default.

 The command `#list_linters` prints a list of the names of all available linters.

 You can append a `-` to any command (e.g. `#lint_mathlib-`) to omit the slow tests (4).

-You can append `only name1 name2 ...` to any command to run a subset of linters.
+You can append `only name1 name2 ...` to any command to run a subset of linters, e.g.
 `#lint only unused_arguments`

+You can add custom linters by defining a term of type `linter` in the `linter` namespace.
+A linter defined with the name `linter.my_new_check` can be run with `#lint my_new_check` or `lint only my_new_check`.
+If you add the attribute `@[linter]` to `linter.my_new_check` it will run by default.

 You can add custom linters by defining a term of type `linter` and tagging it with `@[linter]`.